Jiguro/wicket-spirit/README.md

 wicket-spirit
 =============

-A collection of wicket components for self-contained UI requirements.
+A collection of wicket components to solve commonplace UI requirements.